How to Start a Photo Booth Business

 According to WBOC, the photo booth industry had a market size of $378.2 million as of 2020 and is expected to grow at a CAGR of 11.6% to reach $730.6 million by 2026.
 The industry was affected by the pandemic due to canceled events and stay-at-home orders but is rebounding as the pandemic winds down.

-Photobooth rental for weddings and parties, and other events is growing, driving the growth of the industry.
-They are also becoming popular at corporate events.
+Photo booth rentals for weddings and parties, birthdays, etc are driving the growth of the industry as well as becoming more popular at corporate events.
 The industry is sensitive to economic fluctuations due to the fact that their rental is considered somewhat of a luxury purchase.

 Your target market will be people who are holding events and want to add another element of entertainment for guests.